paultopia/gobbledygook/content/pages/syllabus.md

 ## Office Hours, Contacts, etc.

-I will maintain office hours (TBD).
+I will maintain office hours (Mon., Tue.
+11am-1pm, and by appointment).
 I'm also happy to make appointments at other times, and you're always free to drop by when my door is open.
 I'm very good at replying to e-mail and very bad at checking telephone messages.

 That being said, I **very strongly encourage you to ask substantive questions in a way that will be accessible to your fellow students**.
 This means using the copious time that will be made available in class time for that purpose, as well as making use of the discussion forum on ICON (in which I will very actively participate).
 If you have a question, it's almost certainly the case that several other people do too.

 ## Some schedule notes

-(DATE) is Martin Luther King Day.
-No classes then, obviously.
-Spring Break is (DATES).
+Spring Break is March 14-22.
+No class then, obviously.

+Problem sets are due on the following Fridays, each at 5pm Central: Feb 7 (week 3), Feb 28 (week 6), Apr.
+3 (week 10) and May 8 (in the middle of finals period).

 ### Learning outcomes